-You can configure an integration with the Microsoft Azure platform to allow Cloud Pak for Data as a Service users to access data sources from Microsoft Azure.
-Before proceeding, make sure you have proper permissions (you’ll need permission in your subscription to create the application integration in Azure Active Directory, for example).
+You can configure an integration with the Microsoft Azure platform to allow IBM watsonx users access to data sources from Microsoft Azure.
+Before proceeding, make sure you have proper permissions.
+For example, you'll need permission in your subscription to create an application integration in Azure Active Directory.

-After configuring an integration, you’ll see it under Service instances.
-For example, you’ll see a new Azure tab that lists your instances of Data Lake Storage Gen1 and SQL Database.
+After you configure an integration, you'll see it under Service instances.
+You'll see a new Azure tab that lists your instances of Data Lake Storage Gen1 and SQL Database.

 To configure an integration with Microsoft Azure:

 Log on to your Microsoft Azure account at https://portal.azure.com.

 Navigate to the Subscriptions panel and copy your subscription ID.